JuliaSeismo/SeisBase.jl/docs/src/index.md

-# SeisIO
+# SeisBase

-SeisIO is a collection of utilities for reading and downloading geophysical timeseries data.
+SeisBase is a collection of utilities for reading and downloading geophysical timeseries data.

 ```@contents
 Pages = [